-International Haiku Conference – St Albans, UK (31 May-2 June 2019)
+International Haiku Conference – St Albans, UK

-The BHS is the sponsor and organizer of an International Haiku Conference which will take place at the Maltings Arts Theatre in St Albans, UK on the weekend of Friday, 31 May to Sunday, 2 June 2019.
+The BHS is the sponsor and organizer of an International Haiku Conference which will take place at the Maltings Arts Theatre in St Albans, UK on the weekend of Friday, 31 May to Sunday – 2 June 2019.
 The overall theme of the conference is ‘Haiku Crossing Cultures, Harmony within Diversity’.

 The programme for the conference is as follows:

-Friday evening, May 31st (6.00pm to 8.00pm)
+Friday evening, May 31st (6.00pm – 8.30pm)

-Saturday morning, June 1st (10.00pm to 1.00am)
+Saturday morning, June 1st (10.00am – 1.00am)

 - Charles Trumbull: Georgia O’Keeffe and the Haiku Aesthetic

-Saturday afternoon, June 1st (2.00pm – 6.00pm)
+Saturday afternoon, June 1st (2.00pm – 6.30pm)

-- David Lanoue: Gendai Issa
+- David Lanoue (Xavier University of Louisiana): Gendai Issa

-- Kukai (sharing of haiku written on the ginko at the Maltings Arts Theatre)
+- Sharing haiku written on the ginko

-Sunday morning, June 2nd (10.00am to 2.00pm)
+Sunday morning, June 2nd (10.00am – 1.50pm)